{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: Constructions of perfectoid towers

-\begin{remark} The tower appearing in \Cref{ConstPurelyInsep} may not be a perfectoid tower, because $R_1$ does not necessarily have a generator of the first perfectoid pillar.
+\begin{remark} The tower appearing in \Cref{ConstPurelyInsep} may not be a perfectoid tower, because it does not necessarily satisfy the axiom (f).
 In order for a purely inseparable tower appearing in \Cref{ConstPurelyInsep} to become a perfectoid tower, it is necessary to suppose that $(A,J)$ is a prism defined by Bhatt-Scholze in \cite{BS22}.
 A construction of perfectoid towers arising from prisms is provided by Ishizuka in \cite{I23}. \end{remark}